 Wind energy and other clean industry producers are emerging as major employers in South Jersey.
-In Gloucester County the Port of Paulsboro is assembling the Monopiles that are the foundation of the wind turbines.
 The Wind Port in Salem County and the Off-shore Wind Farm just east of Atlantic City and the Jersey Shore points are driving these changes and are expected to generate thousands of new jobs both in clean energy employment and supply chain businesses.

-Several years ago, Atlantic City Electric provided a regional grant to train individuals in a number of energy-related fields and occupations.
-In addition, training for the wind industry and related clean energy jobs are also available through community college programs and the New Jersey Wind Institute.
+Several years ago, Atlantic City Electric provided a regional grant to train individuals in a number of energy related fields and occupations.
+In addition, training for wind industry and related clean energy jobs are also available through community college programs and the New Jersey Wind Institute.
 Occupations include:

-- Meter readers - Construction apprenticeships - Various jobs in Nuclear, Water, Electric, and Gas fields - Workers in Sustainable Employment (WISE)-This program provides a career course designed to explore non-traditional, in-demand jobs in the construction, gas, water, electric, and energy industries. - Get Into Energy (GIE)- provides instruction and review in applied math skills that are pertinent to the energy industry.
+- Meter readers - Construction apprenticeships - Various jobs in Nuclear, Water, Electric and Gas fields - Workers in Sustainable Employment (WISE)-This program provides a career course designed to explore non-traditional, in-demand jobs in the construction, gas, water, electric and energy industries. - Get Into Energy (GIE)-provides instruction and review in applied math skills that are pertinent to the energy industry.
 The GIE class prepares candidates to successfully pass the Construction and Skilled Trades exam (CAST). - Line School- provides an education including classroom and hands-on instruction in the fundamentals of the job skills required for an energy career as a lineperson.

-Rowan College of South Jersey together with Gloucester and Cumberland County WDBs have collaborated to create a WIND Turbine Technician Training Challenge program to establish an offshore wind turbine technician training program that includes an industry-recognized, credit-bearing certificate program and a pathway to an Associate degree or higher.
-Salem Community College has established the Energy Institute to address the energy-training needs of the community, government agencies, and private businesses.
+Salem Community College has established the Energy Institute to address energy-training needs of the community, government agencies and private businesses.
 The Energy Institute is an affiliated instructional partner with the following nationally recognized nonprofit organizations leading to job-related energy management certifications and examinations:

-- BPI (Building Performance Institute) for building science, building analysis and envelope professional programs and certification - NABCEP (North American Board of Certified Energy Practitioners) for the Photovoltaic Entry-Level Exam.
+- BPI (Building Performance Institute) for building science, building analyst and envelope professional programs and certification - NABCEP (North American Board of Certified Energy Practitioners) for the Photovoltaic Entry-Level Exam.